SeanVenz/codechum/Lesson4/Topic53.md

 });
 ```

 In the code snippet above, we retrieve the value of the input field (`myInput`) within the form.
 We then perform a validation check to ensure that the input is not empty.
-If the validation fails, we display an alert to the user and return to prevent the form from being submitted.
+If the validation fails, we display an console.log to the user and return to prevent the form from being submitted.
 On the other hand, if the validation passes, we submit the form programmatically using the `submit()` method.

 These resources provide comprehensive explanations, examples, and exercises to reinforce your understanding of event handling and form validation.